My vision for Fingal

 What I stand for

-I believe that our vulnerable economy needs to be strengthened in a way which recognises the correlation between a healthy society AND economy.
-There must be a focus on supporting indigenous business and innovation to create higher quality sustainable jobs.
-I strongly believe that the economic adaptations required to actively tackle climate change offer opportunities to move the economy away from over dependence on fossil fuel imports, multinationals and the tax we allow them to forgo.
-We can and must harness the many economic and social opportunities that protecting our environmental future offers all of us across the island of Ireland.
+I believe that the societal and economic adaptations required to actively tackle climate change offer opportunities to move the economy away from over dependence on fossil fuel imports and multinationals.
+We can and must harness the many economic and social opportunities that protecting our environmental future offers all of us.

 - My professional background centres on human rights and equality with a key focus on advocacy.
 I work hard for the people of my own constituency of Dublin Fingal and all people who may find it difficult to have their voices heard in the system and/or who encounter difficulty in accessing relevant services.

 - Infrastructural deficits are a key issue for Dublin Fingal – lack of school places, inadequate public transport, insufficient cycle lanes, shortages in garda numbers, all prove the need to ensure that investment in public services must maintain pace with the population growth and associated needs of Dublin Fingal.

 - I will continue to prioritise the housing and homelessness crisis by working collaboratively with stakeholders and listening carefully to the needs of those most impacted by the crisis and using my experience in the NGO sector and my advocacy skills to ensure all voices are heard.

 Currently Minister of State at the Department of Rural and Community Development with special responsibility for Community Development and Charities since July 2020, I previously held a seat on Fingal County Council before being elected as a TD to represent Dublin Fingal in 2009.
 I was subsequently re-elected to that position in February 2020 before being appointed to my current role.